syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### parameterSettings.itemWidth `string`
 {:#members:parameterSettings-itemWidth}

 Specifies the width of the parameter item.
-By default, the item width value is set as auto.
+By default, the item width value is set as "185px".

 #### Default Value

-* "auto"
+* "185px"

 #### Example